 In drug cases, an examination of the way police officers gathered the evidence often provides the best defense strategy.
 The testimony of an unreliable informant – or even a police officer – may have to be challenged.
 In drug cases, the police usually compile evidence against a suspect through search and seizure, but the U.S. Constitution protects everyone in this nation from illegal and unreasonable searches and seizures.

-If you are accused of committing any drug crime in Southern California, a skilled Orange County criminal defense attorney can explain your legal situation along with your rights and options, review the details of the charge, protect your rights, and advocate aggressively for justice on your behalf.
+If you are accused of committing any drug crime in Southern California, a skilled Orange County DUI attorney can explain your legal situation along with your rights and options, review the details of the charge, protect your rights, and advocate aggressively for justice on your behalf.
 In some instances, a California drug charge can be reduced or dismissed altogether.

 If a drug case goes to trial, a complete acquittal is always a defense attorney’s paramount goal.
 However, in cases where the state’s evidence is conclusive, and a conviction is certain, a defense attorney will seek an acceptable plea bargain, reduced sentencing, or alternative sentencing.